 My husband is a regular commuter, driving over an hour to get to work every day.
 He just laughed.
 “Nope.
 That’s how everyone should do it.
 Did you know the zipper merge is the most effective way to keep traffic moving?
 Everyone stays in two lanes until the last possible second, then each car merges into the exit one at a time.
 It uses the most surface area on the highway to get people onto the exit.
 I do it every day.”

 In that moment, I realized I had succumbed to what social scientists call “motive misattribution,” assuming someone’s intentions are evil or misguided while your own are virtuous.

-I had assumed the driver ahead of me was a selfish, wreckless cheater who cuts in line, when actually if we all merged one at a time like he had, everyone might get where they are going faster.
+I had assumed the driver ahead of me was a selfish, reckless cheater who cuts in line, when actually, if we all merged one at a time as he had, everyone might get where they were going faster.

 Because we maintain false assumptions about people we disagree with, much of our polarization is also false.